Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 # Machine Learning Specialization 2022

+## Disclaimer
+This is my personal notes on the course, meaning these are my interpretations of the course material and lectures, my solutions the course assignments - which might be suboptimal in certain cases.
+Any mistakes in either the notes or the solutions are mine and not the course creator's.
+Feel free to use these notes and solutions to bolster your understanding and good luck with the course!

 ## Specialization Outline
 The Specialization is divided into 3 courses:
 * Part 1: Supervised Machine Learning: Regression and Classification